kristjwhite/pokeapi/README.md

 # pokeapi
-Small repo for testing the PokeAPI
+Small repo for testing parts of [Pokeapi](https://pokeapi.co/)

+Tests can be run using `npm run test`